Lanxi26/dsh-cluster/README.md

 - Node ≥ 22.19 (official DSH requirement)
 - Official DSH runtime: `@deepseek-ai/dsh-base`, `@deepseek-ai/dsh-web-app` (the `@deepseek-ai/dsh-*` series is provided by DSH itself)

-## Develop / build

-See `打包与维护说明.md` for building from source, package renaming, backup, and publishing.

 ## License

 MIT